dipy/dipy/doc/devel/gitwash/git_install.rst

 See the git page for the most recent information.

-Have a look at the github install help pages available from `github help`_
+Have a look at the github install help pages available from `github help`_.

-There are good instructions here: http://book.git-scm.com/2_installing_git.html
+There are good instructions here: `Installing Git`_.

 .. include:: links.inc